suvrodattamitu/whatsapp-chat/readme.txt

-=== Ninja whatsapp chat Builder | Fastest whatsapp chat Builder ===
+=== Ninja live chat Builder | Fastest live chat Builder ===
 Contributors: lovelightplugins
-Tags: whatsapp, whatsapp chat Builder, whatsapp , chat, whatsapp chat Requires at least: 3.4
+Tags: live, live chat Builder, live , chat, live chat Requires at least: 3.4
 Tested up to: 5.7.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display clean, customizable, and responsive Whatsapp Chat To Your Wordpress Site.
+Display clean, customizable, and responsive Live Chat To Your Wordpress Site.

 == Description ==

-The best way of customizable Whatsapp Chat.
-You can set the Whatsapp Chat the way you thought.
+The best way of customizable Live Chat.
+You can set the Live Chat the way you thought.

-= Why Ninja Whatsapp Chat ? =
+= Why Ninja Live Chat ? =

-* Fastest Ninja Whatsapp Chat Builder is the Fastest Whatsapp Chat builder.
+* Fastest Ninja Live Chat Builder is the Fastest Live Chat builder.
 * Simplest **simple to set up**
 * Lightweight No un-used assets loads.
 Assets size is just 10kb.
 * Organized the plugin is well Organized to set up a new.